ninja7v/Traffic-Simulator/README.md

 ### 🛣Roads
 Roads have a lenght parameter and contains a list of vehicle.
 Each road is initialized with 2 intersections.
 ### 🚗🚛🏍️Vehicles
-There are 3 types of vehicles: cars, trucks and motorcycles.
+There are 3 types of vehicles:
+- cars 🚗
+- trucks 🚛
+- Bikes 🏍️

 Each of them have a maximum speed and an acceleration parameter.
 They have a smooth displacement.
 Every Vehicules is initialized with a random road with a random target intersection.
 Their itinerary is obtained using the Dijkstra algorithm.
 ### 💻Optimizer
 ⚠️No implemented yet⚠️
 #### Approach of the problem